 - 37 independent commercial irrigation systems serviced MONTHLY

-- Remotely monitor over 800 zones of irrigation citywide
+- Remotely monitor 1,061 zones of irrigation citywide

-- Two stormwater pumping stations serviced annually/Dive Inspection plus engine serviced quarterly
+- Three stormwater pumping stations serviced annually/Dive Inspection plus engine serviced quarterly

-- Fertilize/IPM over 600 acres of improved medians/ROWS monthly
+- Fertilize/IPM 730 acres of improved medians/ROWS monthly

 - Remove hazardous or encroaching trees onto resident's property as requested